joshrouwhorst/qbp/README.md

         (item, queue) => each(item, queue),
         {
             threads: 5, // Default is now the total count of items you initially provide, running all of them simultaneously.
+            batch: 10, // Default 1 - Anything above 1 will pass that many items as an array to your `each` function.
             progress: (prog) => progressFunc(prog), // Function that gets called with status updates on how the process is going
             progressInterval: 1000, // Default 10000 - How often to get status updates in milliseconds
             empty: () => emptyFunc(), // Function that gets called when we're out of items